iloveicedgreentea/DevOops/readme.md

   * Use built in mechanisms like environment variables, path to credentials file, etc

 * Configs separate from code
-  * Anything that is a parameter should be a declared variable, not hardcoded in your `.tf` files.
+  * Anything that is a parameter should be a declared variable, not hard coded in your `.tf` files.
   * Resources with unique name constraints should be scoped to an environment.

 * File separation